m1maker/ngt-docs/ngt_documents/main/general/getting_started.md

 }
 ```

-now, we used the open method to specify the file name. however, we now used the `w` character as open mode instead of the `r` character that we previously used. the `w` character means write.
+Now, we used the open method to specify the file name.
+However, we now used the `w` character as open mode instead of the `r` character that we previously used.
+The `w` character means write.

-next, we used the `write` method, specifying the contents that is to be written.
+Next, we used the `write` method, specifying the contents that is to be written.

-after executing the codes, move back to your disk window and you'll be able to see the `hello.txt` and content `hello world!` in it.
+After executing the codes, move back to your disk window and you'll be able to see the `hello.txt` and content `hello world!` in it.

-### file object methods
+### File object methods

-here are the list of methods of the file object.
+Here are the list of methods of the file object.

 function | description | return value
 ---|---|---
-open | opens the file to be read or write. it requires the filename, and the open mode(`r` or `w`) | 0 on success, -1 otherwise.
+open | Opens the file to be read or write.
+It requires the filename, and the open mode(`r` or `w`) | 0 on success, -1 otherwise.
-close | this function closes the file object. | 0 on success, -1 otherwise.
+close | This function closes the file object. | 0 on success, -1 otherwise.
-read | this function reads the contents from the currently opened file. it requires the length of the contents to be read, and using `get_size` method to read all contents otherwise. | the content of the file on success, an empty string otherwise.
+read | This function reads the contents from the currently opened file.
+It requires the length of the contents to be read, and using `get_size` method to read all contents otherwise. | The content of the file on success, an empty string otherwise.
-write | this function writes the contents into the opened file. it requires the content that is to be written. this method can only work on the file opened in write mode. | 0 on success, -1 otherwise
+write | This function writes the contents into the opened file.
+It requires the content that is to be written.
+This method can only work on the file opened in write mode. | 0 on success, -1 otherwise
-get_size | this function returns the size of the file. | the size of the currently opened file on success, 0 otherwise.
+get_size | This function returns the size of the file. | The size of the currently opened file on success, 0 otherwise.

 ## filesystem

-after having we learned the file object, lets explore the filesystem object!
+After having we learned the file object, lets explore the filesystem object!

-for the basics, the filesystem object can perform additional actions, such as checking the current path where the script is being executed, create / remove / copy / move directories and files.
+For the basics, the filesystem object can perform additional actions, such as checking the current path where the script is being executed, create / remove / copy / move directories and files.

 ### filesystem object methods.

 function | description | return value
 ---|---|---
-change_current_path | this method changes the current working directory, where the default is the directory that the script is being executed. | true on success, false on failure.
+change_current_path | This method changes the current working directory, where the default is the directory that the script is being executed. | true on success, false on failure.
-dir_exists | this method checks whether the given directory is exist. true on success, false on failure.
+dir_exists | This method checks whether the given directory is exist. true on success, false on failure.
-file_exists | this method checks whether the given file is exist. true on success, false on failure.
+file_exists | This method checks whether the given file is exist. true on success, false on failure.
-get_create_date_time | returns the date that the file is created. | the datetime object with the date set on success, a runtime error Otherwise.
+get_create_date_time | Returns the date that the file is created. | the datetime object with the date set on success, a runtime error Otherwise.
-get_current_path | returns the current path. | a string with the current working directory on success, an empty string Otherwise.
+get_current_path | Returns the current path. | a string with the current working directory on success, an empty string Otherwise.
-get_dirs | lists all directories on the current set path. | an array with the list of directories on success, an empty array Otherwise.
+get_dirs | Lists all directories on the current set path. | an array with the list of directories on success, an empty array Otherwise.
-get_files | lists all files on the current set path. | an array with the list of files on success, an empty array Otherwise.
+get_files | Lists all files on the current set path. | an array with the list of files on success, an empty array Otherwise.
-get_modify_date_time | returns the date that the file is modifyed. | the datetime object with the date set on success, a runtime error Otherwise.
+get_modify_date_time | Returns the date that the file is modifyed. | the datetime object with the date set on success, a runtime error Otherwise.
-is_dir | checks whether the given string is a directory. | true or false.
+is_dir | Checks whether the given string is a directory. | true or false.
-is_file | checks whether the given string is a file. | true or false.
+is_file | Checks whether the given string is a file. | true or false.
-make_dir | creates 1 or more directories. | 0 on success, -1 Otherwise.
+make_dir | Creates 1 or more directories. | 0 on success, -1 Otherwise.
-remove_dir | deletes the directory. | 0 on success and -1 otherwise.
+remove_dir | Deletes the directory. | 0 on success and -1 otherwise.

 # arrays